stolostron/rhacm-docs/README.md

 # Building with Jekyll

-If you only want to maintain this website, you can skip to [Maintaining](/README.md#Maintaining-and-updating).
+If you only want to maintain this website, you can skip to [Maintaining and updating](/README.md#Maintaining-and-updating).
 If you want to create a new project similar to this website, you need Jekyll and Ruby.
 See the following topics for a complete guide on installing Jekyll and Ruby on MacOS.

 ## Prerequisites